nathanleary/neural-net/README.md

 Feed forward/backpropagation neural network implementation.
 Currently supports:

 - Activation functions: sigmoid, hyperbolic, ReLU, Elu, Mish, Swish, also activations I created (RootX, DivX, DoublePow, DoubleRoot and DoubleDiv)..
 RootX is particularly effective.
+- Double Root is looks like a combination of the sqrt function and tanh (double Div is similar except using division), they can be used to squash numbers inside your network to prevent the numbers from exploding...
+Boom!
 - I designed DoubleDiv, DoublePow & DoubleRoot to help the neural networks solve mathematical equations, usually used with the linear activation function
 - RootX (combining sqrt with relu) seems to solve problems facter than Mish and Swish...
 Still testing DivX (combining division with relu) but should produce similar results to RootX
 - Solvers: SGD, SGD with momentum/nesterov, Adam
 - Classification modes: regression, multi-class, multi-label, binary
 - Supports batch training in parallel
 - Bias nodes

 Networks are modeled as a set of neurons connected through synapses.
 No GPU computations - don't use this for any large scale applications.